While the larger muscle groups of the back receive all the attention during training, the rhomboids are often overlooked and undertrained.

 Here’s how to perform the double-arm variation:

-- Stand facing a cable machine with feet shoulder-width apart and a low pulley set to your right.
+- Stand facing a cable machine with your feet shoulder-width apart and a low pulley set to your right.

 - Grasp the cable handles with an overhand grip and step away from the machine to create tension.